livetrails/targetjs/README.md

 An easing function that operates when steps are defined.
 It controls how the actual value is updated in relation to the steps.

 9. **onValueChange**
-This callbak is triggered whenever there is a change returned by the target method, which is called value().
+This callback is triggered whenever there is a change returned by the target method, which is called value().

 10. **onStepsEnd**
 This method is invoked only after the final step of updating the actual value is completed, assuming the target has a defined steps value.